 Observers to meetings of the IMC

 The IALA Secretary-General is a permanent Observer at meetings of the IMC.
-The Secretary General may be accompanied by another member of the Secretariat.
+The Secretary General may be accompanied by othermembers of the Secretariat, Committee chairs or Council members.

 The IMC may invite other Observers to its meetings when their attendance would be of benefit to the Council.